Geoffrey Blake (athlete)

 Geoffrey Noel Blake (9 April 1914 – 1991) was an English athlete who competed in the 1934 British Empire Games.

+Biography

+Blake finished third behind Godfrey Rampling in the 440 yards event at the 1934 AAA Championships.

-At the 1934 Empire Games he was a member of the English relay team which won the gold medal in the 4×440 yards event.
+Shortly afterwards, he represented England at the 1934 British Empire Games, where he was a member of the English relay team with Denis Rathbone, Crew Stoneley and Godfrey Rampling, which won the gold medal in the 4×440 yards event.
 In the 440 yards competition he was eliminated in the semi-finals.